 Dateline: Phnom Penh, Cambodia

-Having spent quite a bit of time in Cambodia recently, I thought it would be a good idea to put together an update on how easy it is to get a second residency here.
+Having spent quite a bit of time in Cambodia recently, I thought it would be a good idea to put together an update on how easy it is to get a second residence here.
 Not only is a Cambodian residency one of the easiest to get anywhere in the world, practically anyone can qualify.
 Now, we talk a lot about second residencies and second passports, so I don’t want anyone to be confused between the two.
 When I talk about Cambodia, I’m looking at the country as a place to establish a second residency.

 Everyone has different reasons for wanting a second residency.
 Some people want to establish their ties to a country for familial reasons, others for practical reasons; some just fall in love with a place and want to live there.

 I work with a lot of people who want to take advantage of legal ways to reduce their tax obligations or those who want to work toward a second passport.
-Whatever your reasons for checking out a second residency, you could do a lot worse than Cambodia.
+Whatever your reasons for checking out a second residence, you could do a lot worse than Cambodia.

 First of all, it’s not an option that everyone will want to pursue, nor is it a second residency in the most traditional sense.
 However, because it’s so easy, it’s a great way to notch up a second residency in Asia, and it’s useful to have it in your arsenal.

 What Cambodia offers is a visa on arrival — you show up at the airport, pay a small fee, and get a visa.
 For less than $300, you can turn this tourist visa into a one-year business visa by using a local “fixer” service.